-I have listed the behaviors children with attachment issues display in a post titled, signs of neglect, trauma, and attachment issues, but felt there needed to be a more extensive list and one that was more accessible.
-After all, that is why I’m here, because of attachment issues and to help children heal from their past, so here we are.
-(Be sure to check out the above link if you haven’t yet, as it gives real life examples of what a child with attachment issues deals with and the responses they present.)
+I’ve listed the behaviors children with attachment issues display in a post titled, signs of neglect, trauma, and attachment issues, but felt there needed to be a more extensive list and one that was more accessible.

-Before continuing, it’s essential that you understand there is tremendous hope for you and your child.
-This list may seem daunting, but many children, including my daughter, have been able to check off every behavior on this list as their own.
-But with their parents help, they have been able to overcome it all with love, consistency, and special parenting.
-I am here to help and support families in this situation.
+Before continuing, it’s essential that you understand there’s tremendous hope for you and your child.
+This list may seem daunting, but many children have been able to check off every behavior on this list as their own.
+But with their parents help, they’ve been able to overcome it all with love, consistency, and special parenting.
+I’m here to help and support families in this situation.
 You can do this, and your children can THRIVE.